dahak-metagenomics/dahak/docs/quickstart.md

 $ cd dahak/workflows/
 ```

-Now create a configuration JSON file that:
+Now create a JSON file that defines a Snakemake configuration dictionary.
+This file should:

 * Provides URLs at which each read filtering file can be accessed
 * Provides a set of quality trimming values to use (2 and 30)
 * Sets all read filtering parameters (for simplicity, we will set each
     parameter to its default value)

+(See the [Read Filtering Snakemake](readfilt_snakemake.md) page for details on
+these options.)

 ```
 {